tobami/littlechef/README.md

 * `fix node:MYNODE1,MYNODE2`: Configures several pre-configured nodes, in order
 * `fix node:all`: It will apply all roles, recipes and attributes defined for each and every node in `nodes/`
 * `fix --env=MYENV node:all`: Configures all nodes which have the attribute `chef_environment` set to `MYENV`
-* `fix nodes_with_role:ROLE1`: Configures all nodes which have a certain role in their run_list.
+* `fix nodes_with_role:ROLE1`: Configures all nodes which have a certain role in their run_list
-* `fix nodes_with_role:ROL*`: Configures all nodes which have at least one role which starts with 'ROL' in their run_list.
+* `fix nodes_with_role:ROL*`: Configures all nodes which have at least one role which starts with 'ROL' in their run_list
+* `fix node:MYNODE plugin:save_ip`: Gets the actual IP for this node and saves it in the `ipaddress` attribute

+Options:

 * `fix --env=MYENV nodes_with_role:ROLE1`: Configures all nodes in the environment MYENV which have a certain role in their run_list.
 * `fix --debug node:MYNODE`: You can start all your commands with `fix --debug` to see all Chef Solo debugging information.
 Also, the node file and node databag wont't be